 The Mickey Mouse Club was also born in 1955 and Mouseketeers entertained youngsters on small black and white televisions who chanted, "M-I-C (See you next week) K-E-Y (Why?
 Because we love you!)
 M-O-U-S-E." Bring back any memories?
 Now, wearing mouse ears, youngsters everywhere sang songs of allegiance to Mickey, who had somehow become the most famous mouse in history.

 So, how did the Mickey earn and retain the affection of so many for so long?
-In his book, Walt Disney, An American Original, author Bob Thomas said, “Walt was the devoted guardian of Mickey’s integrity.
-Many times in story conferences he said, ‘Mickey wouldn’t do that.’
-He had an unerring sense of when the gag men were going too far, or when they were reaching for comedy business which might have drawn belly laughs but would have been at variance with the naturalness of Mickey’s character.
+In his book, Walt Disney, An American Original, author Bob Thomas said, "Walt was the devoted guardian of Mickey's integrity.
+Even though Mickey was a character, Walt Disney was clear about the authenticity of the mouse's brand.
+Many times in story conferences he said, 'Mickey wouldn't do that.'
+He had an unerring sense of when the gag men were going too far, or when they were reaching for laughs that would have been at variance with the naturalness of Mickey's character.

 That is why the Mickey Mouse brand not only captured, but retained the world's affection as no other cartoon character before him, and remained an enormously likeable figure.